 The same team that produce Chateau Haut Brion and Chateau La Mission Haut Brion, managed by Jean Philippe Delmas will be responsible for making the wines of Chateau Quintus.
 With a good terroir, the ability to spend what it takes to produce the best wine possible and an experienced wine making team, this will be an exciting Right Bank wine to watch develop.

-Chateau Quintus is marketed in a special bottle which was modeled after an ancient bottle of Haut Brion that was recently discovered from an old pirates lair.
+Chateau Quintus is marketed in a special bottle which was modeled after an ancient bottle of Haut Brion that was recently discovered from an old pirate’s lair.
 The bottle also features a raised seal engraved in the glass, which mirrors the design on the old Haut Brion bottles.
 The wine is sold in 6 packs, with a special wood case.